Tony continues his odyssey through a mysterious dream-world, while AJ and Vito

 I think Terri Carney makes a powerful reading of these last two episodes.
 But I don’t think that Tony’s troubles in Limbo are meant to primarily be a criticism of American consumerism/materialism.
-Sure, Tony/Kevin’s sense of dislocation within the coma-dream may at least partially be a reflection of the dislocation that Tony Soprano feels within the depersonalized, consumerized world of contemporary America.
+Sure, Tony/Kevin’s sense of dislocation within the coma-dream may at least partially be a reflection of the dislocation that Tony Soprano feels within the depersonalized, consumerized society of contemporary America.
 (And I have little doubt that our consumerism and vulgar materialism are high on Chase’s list of concerns; several episodes this season including “Luxury Lounge” and “Johnny Cakes” specifically target materialism and corporatism.)
 Ultimately, however, I think Tony’s sense of dislocation is more a result of his particular childhood and his life-choices than it is a result of the prevailing socio-economic model of America.
 Tony would probably be struggling for meaning (“Who am I?
 Where am I going?”) even in a less corporatized, less materialistic culture, like that of Canada or Bhutan for example, as long as he was born to Livia Soprano.

 Livia did not believe in connections, and so what few relationships she had with friends, family, community and society eroded into nothing over time.
 She was a very emotionally isolated person.
 It wasn’t very surprising to hear her tell AJ in “D-Girl” that “in the end, you die in your own arms…It’s all a big nothing.”
 For Livia, life and death were little more than big, meaningless voids.
 The young Buddhist at the monastery now presents a very different worldview.
 The practice of Buddhism is the practice of recognizing one’s holistic connection to everyone else and every thing else.
 A genuine Buddhist does not die alone, in his own arms.
 He dies just as he lived, integrated and assimilated with everything around him—even that tree out there in the garden.